tw4l/brunnhilde/README.md

 Generates aggregate reports of files in a directory or disk image based on input from Richard Lehane's [Siegfried](http://www.itforarchivists.com/siegfried).

 Brunnhilde runs Siegfried against a specified directory or disk image, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
+Brunnhilde also checks for viruses unless otherwise specified and is able to run an optional Bulk Extractor scan.
 Outputs include:

 * A folder of CSV reports on file formats and versions, mimetypes, last modified dates, unidentified files, Siegfried warnings and errors, and duplicate files (by md5 hash)
 * An HTML report which includes some provenance information on the scan itself, aggregate statistics for the material as a whole (number of files, begin and end dates, number of unique vs. duplicate files, etc.), and all non-blank CSV reports printed as HTML tables
 * A tree report of the directory structure
 * The full Siegfried CSV output
+* Timestamped log of ClamScan virus check
+* Optional Bulk Extractor output

 All outputs are placed into a new directory named after the filename passed to Brunnhilde as the last argument.